 10. Chhatrapati Shivaji International Airport, Mumbai

 14th busiest airport in Asia, 29th busiest airport in the world, and 2nd busiest airport in India after Delhi Airport, the Chhatrapati Shivaji International Airport is a scenic airport, which is a fine example of architecture.
 Operated by Mumbai International Airport Limited, the airport clocks almost 900 aircraft movement per day.
 This is amongst the largest airport in India.
 Named after the great Maratha emperor Chhatrapati Shivaji, this airport is one of the most popular & classiest airports in India.
 It is considered to be amongst the major airports in India.

 11. Chennai International Airport, Chennai

 Chennai International Airport in the Madras Metropolitan area is the popular airport that has your traveling worries sorted if you are going south.
-Interestingly, Chennai International Airport was the first airport in India with adjacent domestic and international terminals.
+Interestingly, Chennai International Airport was the first and the best airport in India with adjacent domestic and international terminals.
 The regional headquarter of Airports Authority of India in South India, Chennai Airport is a leading airport in the list of airports in India.
 It is believed to be among the best airports in south India.